robertandrews/cwp-tidy-media/README.md

 The plugin will act on all three kinds of image files an attachment can represent:

-1. Main web-ready image file.
+1. `full` size image file (the main web-ready version)
-2. Sizes files, for the range of thumbnail and other output sizes.
+2. `sizes` (various resized versions like `thumbnail`, `medium`, `large`)
-3. Original image.
+3. `original_image` (only present for large uploads since WP 5.3)

-[Since 5.3](https://make.wordpress.org/core/2019/10/09/introducing-handling-of-big-images-in-wordpress-5-3/), when an uploaded image is over 2560px in height or width, WordPress downsizes the primary file it will serve and also retains the original.
+[Since WordPress5.3](https://make.wordpress.org/core/2019/10/09/introducing-handling-of-big-images-in-wordpress-5-3/), when an uploaded image is over 2560px in height or width, WordPress downsizes the primary file it will serve and also retains the original as `original_image`.

 ### Moving attachments